$H^\infty$-calculus for the Dirichlet Laplacian on conical domains: The Dirichlet Laplacian on conical domains

 The following proposition collects some well-known properties of the negative Dirichlet Laplacian.
 Note that the statement also holds if we replace $\calD$ by any open subset of $\R^d$. \begin{proposition} Let $(L,\sfD(L))$ be the negative Dirichlet Laplacian in $L^2(\calD)$ introduced above.
-Then the following holds. \begin{enumerate}[label=\textup{(\roman*)}] \item $L$ has a bounded $H^\infty$-calculus of angle $0$. \item The Dirichlet Laplacian $-L$ generates a $C_0$-semigroup $(e^{-tL})_{t\geq 0}$ of contractions, which extends to a bounded analytic semigroup of any angle $0<\vartheta <\frac{\pi}{2}$. \item For all $t>0$, there is a a nonnegative kernel $G_t^\calD\colon\calD\times\calD\to\R$ such that
+Then the following holds. \begin{enumerate}[label=\textup{(\roman*)}] \item $L$ has a bounded $H^\infty$-calculus of angle $0$. \item The Dirichlet Laplacian $-L$ generates a $C_0$-semigroup $(e^{-tL})_{t\geq 0}$ of contractions, which extends to a bounded analytic semigroup of any angle $0<\vartheta <\frac{\pi}{2}$. \item For all $t>0$, $e^{-tL}\in\sL(L^2(\calD))$ possesses a nonnegative kernel $G_t^\calD\colon\calD\times\calD\to\R$, i.e.,